Front Shoulder Pain

 Worse With Initial Movement: Tendonitis, SLAP Tear, Frozen Shoulder

-Worse When Arm Around Shoulder Height: impingement syndrome or rotator cuff tear, swimmers shoulder
+Worse When Arm Around Shoulder Height: impingement syndromerotator cuff tear, swimmers shoulder or subacromial bursitis

 Worse When Arm Fully Raised: Rotator Cuff tear, biceps tendonitis, osteoarthritis, ACJ injury